 Blue Hydrangea and Red Mums

 Talk about an unexpected color combination that just works.
 Pale blue hydrangeas provide a soft base for white anemones and deep burgundy chrysanthemums.
-The contrast is striking without being overwhelming.
-This would be perfect for a late summer or early fall wedding with a preppy-meets-garden aesthetic.
+The contrast is striking without being overwhelming, and it works well for a late summer or early fall wedding with a preppy-meets-garden aesthetic.

 Golden Hour Romance

-That golden hour glow paired with those dreamy florals?
-Perfection.
-White anemones mingle with cream garden roses, mauve spray roses, and cascading pink pieris in this romantic garden-style arrangement.
-The flutter-sleeve dress and field backdrop complete the ethereal vibe.
-This is the stuff of wedding dreams.
+That golden hour glow brings out every layer in this arrangement: white anemone, cream garden roses, mauve spray roses, and cascading pink pieris in a soft, romantic mix.
+The flutter-sleeve dress and field backdrop make the whole thing feel effortless.

 Heirloom Charm

-When you want drama, you go cascading.
-This jewel-toned masterpiece features white anemones among a wild mix of red ranunculus, burgundy and purple carnations, protea, magenta calla lilies, and trailing greenery.
-The off-shoulder lace gown lets the bouquet be the absolute star.
-Go big or go home, right?
+When you want drama, go cascading.
+White anemones anchor a wild mix of red ranunculus, burgundy and purple carnations, protea, and magenta calla lilies, and the close-up detail shows exactly why that dark navy center makes anemones so effective in jewel-toned arrangements.

 Spring Pastels with Trailing Ribbons